blaubaer/golang-training/docs/welcome/source.md

   * But in contrast to _PHP_ and _JavaScript_ which is interpreted at runtime
   * And in contrast to _Java_ and _C#_ which is translated to VM code and at runtime interpreted.
 * The built result will shipped always shipped as executable .reference[1)]
+* It is really cross platform, because the dependencies are platform independent, too. .reference[1)]

-.footnote[1) Some exceptions included]
+.footnote[1) Some rare exceptions exists]

 ---

-# What are the dependencies, at build time?
+# What are the dependencies at build time?

 1. A Golang SDK
    * Could be downloaded from [golang.org/dl](https://golang.org/dl/)